 This setting is enabled by default for all Dashlane users.
 It allows Dashlane Business users to create emergency contacts within Dashlane, including users outside of their organization.
 Any emergency contact already put in place before disabling this setting cannot be undone, unless revoked by the user himself.
 After an admin has disabled this setting, the users on the plan will receive a notification on the app when trying to add an emergency contact, informing them that the feature has been disabled.

 Enforce two-factor authentication (2FA)

-Toggling this feature on will require all members of a Dashlane Business team to turn on two-factor authentication (2FA) whenever they log in from a new device.
+Toggling this feature on will require all members of a Dashlane Business plan to turn on two-factor authentication (2FA) whenever they log in from a new device.
 This is a simple yet powerful way to ensure that all team members benefit from the added layer of security that 2FA provides.
-When you enable this feature, you will be prompted to enter your Master Password for confirmation.
+When admins enable this feature, they will be prompted to enter their Master Password for confirmation.

 Once 2FA is enforced, users will be prompted to turn it on (if they haven't already) the next time they log in to Dashlane.

 Learn more about two-factor authentication.